-- Jewish Americans suffer from Historical trauma as a result of the Holocaust. - It has been stated that in Jewish Culture whether the trauma is a result from the diaspora, the holocaust, the Intifada, or other displacement, children of survivors are often expected to stand for more than themselves. - Because survival was all or nothing during the Holocaust they are expected at times to continue to be that way. - Jewish Americans and Japanese Americans like Native Americans and African Americans were taken from their homes, possessions were disposed of. - Japanese and Jewish Americans were placed in camps and fought to survive.
+- ▶ Jewish Americans suffer from Historical trauma as a result of the Holocaust. - ▶ It has been stated that in Jewish Culture whether the trauma is a result from the diaspora, the holocaust, the Intifada, or other displacement, children of survivors are often expected to stand for more than themselves. - Because survival was all or nothing during the Holocaust they are expected at times to continue to be that way. - ▶ Jewish Americans and Japanese Americans like Native Americans and African Americans were taken from their homes, possessions were disposed of and they were raped and separated from families and at times forced to give up their heritage and ethnicity. - Japanese and Jewish Americans were placed in camps and fought to survive.
 Many of them suffer from low self-esteem to avoidance or over achieving. - Reminders of trauma can be very triggering for them.
 After 911 the call to round up suspicious Muslim Americans was a reminder to Japanese Americans about how they were treated after pearl harbor (Jackson 2014)